hejleo/action-bot/README.md

 # Action Arranger Documentation and Improvements

 ## Overview
-The ActionArranger is a dual-model NLP system designed to interpret natural language commands and match them to appropriate node actions in a visual programming environment.
+The ActionArranger is a dual-model NLP system designed to interpret natural language commands and match them to appropriate node actions in a visual programming environment (Time for development ~8h). .
 It employs two distinct models for different aspects of text processing:

 1. **FLAN-T5-XXL** - Primary language understanding model
 2. **MiniLM-L12** - Lightweight semantic similarity model